r-eifler/enhsp-xaip/README.md

 ##Dependencies

-The library depends on a number of other libs and for some of the facilities it also depends on s
+The library depends on a number of other libs and for some of the facilities it also depends on....